 When you know the number of consecutive days that are not working days, you can use the Date.AddDays function, to offset the current date to the first working day.

 Let’s first pretend there are no holidays involved.
 You want to create a list of consecutive days that fall in the weekend.
 The first day we check is the day after the current row.
 Therefore the starting value of the list is the current date + 1.

 If this day is a weekend day, you check if the following day also belongs to the weekend, but if it falls on a weekday, the list generation should stop.

 List.Generate( () => Date.AddDays( [Date], 1 ), // start value is date + 1 each Date.DayOfWeek(_, Day.Monday) >= 5, // if date falls in weekend each Date.AddDays(_, 1) // generate date of the next day )

-This formula always returns the numbers of weekend days that come after the current row.
-To check this, you can create a column that counts number of values in the list you created by using List.Count.
+This formula always returns the number of weekend days that come after the current row.
+To check this, you can create a column that counts the number of values in the list you created by using List.Count.

-With this in place you can easily create a formula to find the next weekday.
-To return the next day you could can add a column with the Date.AddDays formula:
+With this in place, you can easily create a formula to find the next weekday.
+To return the next day, you could add a column with the Date.AddDays formula:

 = Date.AddDays( [Date], // take the current date 1 ) // and add 1 day to it